IIITLucknowSWEngg/CSAICSBTeam021/SRS.md

 ---

-# Use-Case Diagram for Byju's Clone
+# Use-Case Diagram for Byju's Competitor

-The following diagram represents the primary use cases and interactions in the Byju's Clone application.
+The following diagram represents the primary use cases and interactions in the Byju's Competitor application.
 The main actors (Students, Educators, and Admins) interact with various use cases to perform their roles in the system.

 ## Actors